BaldissaraMatheus/Tasks.md/README.md

 ## 🔨 Contribute
 ### Bugfixes and new features requests
-Feel free to create issues for encountered bugs or to request new features, just make sure to include a proper label.
-Also give a thumbs up to the issues you feel that are relevant to be implemented for the next releases.
+Feel free to create issues for encountered bugs or to request new features.
+Also give a thumbs up to the issues you feel that are relevant to be implemented for next releases.

 ### Development
 If you want to contribute to its development, select one of the [existing issues](https://github.com/BaldissaraMatheus/Tasks.md/issues), develop your solution and submit a pull request, it will eventually be reviewed and may be merged with the existing code.
-If you're not confident about your solution, discuss your ideas in a related issue or publish a draft pull request.
+If you're not confident about your solution, discuss your ideas in its issue page or publish a draft pull request.

+### Sponsor
+If you like the project, consider [becoming a sponsor](https://github.com/sponsors/BaldissaraMatheus) with a one-time donation!